rock-core/rock-and-syskit/source/components/testing.html.md

     .to { EXPECTATIONS }
 ~~~

-If you need to queue more than one sample in a single test, pass them all to
-a single `syskit_write` call.
-Calling `syskit_write` with the same port more
+Calling `syskit_write` more than
-than once in a single `expect_execution` does not guarantee the order in which
+once with the same portin a single `expect_execution` statement does not guarantee
-the samples will be received.
+the order in which the samples will be received.
+If you need to queue more than one
+sample in a single test, to guarantee ordering, pass all samples instead to a single
+`syskit_write` call.

 ~~~ ruby
 sample1 = ...